 A quick read through these red flags, signs, and symptoms gives a little picture of the difficulties that Dependent Personality Disorder can cause.
 The disorder can introduce many personal and professional handicaps into an individual’s life.
 Professionally, those with the disorder may have difficulty finding and maintaining a job because they often lack initiative and confidence.
 Personally, people with the disorder often have social circles that are limited to their family and/or caregivers.
 The disorder also increases their risk for other mental health problems such as depression, anxiety, and adjustment disorders.

-- Cognitive behavioral therapy: focuses upon the false beliefs that undergird the disorder and seeks to confront these with true, positive thinking.
+- Cognitive behavioral therapy (CBT): focuses upon the false beliefs that undergird the disorder and seeks to confront these with true, positive thinking.

-- Medication: may help alleviate some of the worst symptoms so that individuals can focus upon healing and building their coping skills.
+- Medication: may help alleviate some of the worst symptoms so that individuals can focus on healing and building their coping skills.

 - Psychodynamic therapy: delves into how and why the disorder formed.
 When there are psychological wounds, those can then be identified and healing applied.